Welcome and thanks for visiting...

 SportsEdTV: You're the Renaissance man— world record holder in Wind Surfing.
 And your latest research, which I thought was really interesting.
 I'd love you to talk about the 'Push versus Pull'.

-SportsEdTV: Could you give us a couple of examples of the known players that are one or the other?
+SportsEdTV: Could you give us a couple of examples of the known players, one or the other?

 JJ Rivet: So, the draw.
-Why players were using the draw.
-Why players were using the fade.
-Why some players have more facility to play the draw or have more facility to play fade.
+Why were players using the draw?
+Why were players using the fade?
+Why do some players have more facility to play the draw or have more facility to play fade?

 JJ Rivet: So, it took quite a long, long time, almost three years to set a very strong scientific study.
-We were scanning the guys, when I was scanning, we look at the physiology of the different parameters in the range of motion for proprioception, strength, coordination of every kind of players.
+We were scanning the guys, and I was scanning; we looked at the physiology of the different parameters in the range of motion for proprioception, strength, and coordination of every kind of player.
 We were putting them on this to really track kinematics.
 And we have the first technology that had the ability to track the ball to see what's the difference in between the push and pull.
-We have been discovering, even more when I've been continuing the study with David Ledbetter in Orlando.
+We have been discovering even more when I've been continuing the study with David Ledbetter in Orlando.
 The core of the guys were European guys.
 It was Justin Rose, Lee Westwood, Ian Poulter, and Nick Daugherty.

 SportsEdTV: And now Patrick Reed.
 Is Patrick Reed a pusher or a puller?